Skip to main content

 Overview

-The Veracode SAST Connector by Vulcan integrates with the Veracode platform to pull and ingest Code Project assets and their vulnerability data into your Vulcan Platform.
+The Veracode Connector by Vulcan integrates with the Veracode platform to pull and ingest SAST and DAST findings (configurable) and their vulnerability data into your Vulcan Platform.
 Once the integration is complete, the Vulcan Platform scans the report's findings to correlate, consolidate, and contextualize the ingested data to impact risk and remediation priority.

 Supported products